 Professional Conduct Provisions

 Amendments were made to the professional conduct provisions that add clarity to issues that have arisen in various court proceedings.

 BIA s.
 14.01

-In order for a trustee of an estate to act for a secured creditor in realizing on its security, the trustee must obtain a written opinion from independent legal counsel that the security is valid and enforceable against the estate.
+In order for a LIT of an estate to act for a secured creditor in realizing on its security, the LIT must obtain a written opinion from independent legal counsel that the security is valid and enforceable against the estate.

 BIA s.
 13.4